josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 We'll select the "Skeleton project" option.

 <SideNote>
-If this is your very first time using SvelteKit, feel free to choose the "SvelteKit demo app" option instead, poke around a bit to get a sense of how things work, then come back.
+If this is your very first time using SvelteKit, feel free to choose "SvelteKit demo app," poke around a bit to get a sense of how things work, then come back.
 It's a good intro, but it comes with several files and styles that would be a lot to undo as a starter.
 </SideNote>

 The setup tool will also ask for your preferences on TypeScript, ESlint, and Prettier.
 For simplicity's sake, I won't use TypeScript, but you're welcome to if you like.
 (Svelte works quite well with it.)